 Succulent Design Ideas

-- A double or triple-tiered concrete birdbath – fill the tiers with cactus soil and plant with succulents.
+Fill the tiers with cactus soil and plant with succulents.

-- Pumpkins — hot glue a layer of moss on top of the pumpkin, then hot glue (yes, you read that correctly) small succulent clippings onto the moss.
+Hot glue a layer of moss on top of the pumpkin, then hot glue (yes, you read that correctly) small succulent clippings onto the moss.
 The succulents root into the moss and thrive with occasional misting from a water bottle.

-- Driftwood from your beach vacay — attach succulents to your driftwood the same way you would the pumpkin.
+Attach succulents to your driftwood the same way you would the pumpkin.

 Staple hardware cloth into the back of the frame (where the glass would normally go), then attach a cedar shadowbox to the back of the frame.
 Turn over, add soil through the hardware cloth and into the shadow box, then place stems of succulent clippings through the openings of the hardware cloth.

-- Pot in a pot — this one is just adorable.
+This one is just adorable.
 Take a large round container, fill it will cactus soil, then nestle a tiny terra cotta pot on its side into the soil.
 Finish by planting a variety of succulents out of the “top” of the smaller pot — it looks like a silhouette of a planter within a planter.

-- Sand — simply nestle your succulent clippings in the sand for a super easy display with other trinkets like pebbles or beach glass.
+Simply nestle your succulent clippings in the sand for a super easy display with other trinkets like pebbles or beach glass.